gwu-libraries/gw-sufia/README.md

 # Production Deployment
 # ---------------------

+The following documentation has been adapted from the work of: https://github.com/curationexperts/hydradam/wiki/Production-Installation%3A-Overview to describe a deployment of the gw-sufia hydra implementaiton.

 ### System Requirements
 A Virtual Server (VM) or Machine with at least:
   1. 64-bit architecture